KingsWoo/DataScience/LabelCorrection-KingsWoo/source/readme.md

-The source code here is for further research.
-For LabCor itself, please use the following repository
+The source codes here is for further research.
+For LabCor with a common object form, please see the following repository:

 https://github.com/KingsWoo/LabCor